Deploy autonomy with boundaries.

 No. An initial conversation can start with the environment, the system in scope, and the operational problem.
 Part of the engagement is clarifying whether a bounded pilot makes sense.

-An engineer follows up to understand the environment, the system in scope, and whether a technical assessment or bounded pilot makes sense.
+A member of the team reviews the note, responds by email, and helps determine whether a technical assessment or bounded pilot makes sense.

 Can Xolver work with an existing robotics or industrial stack?